barend-erasmus/google-drive-vs-dropbox/README.md

 Google Drive only allows OAuth 2.0 authentication which does not allow one to use their API without a web interface.
 Dropbox has the option to use OAuth 2.0 as well as the option to use an API key.

-The Dropbox API Key will allow you to build applications and services on top of Dropbox where as Google Drive's OAuth2 only allows you to integrate your application into theirs.
+The Dropbox API Key will allow you to build applications and services on top of Dropbox whereas Google Drive's OAuth2 only allows you to integrate your application into theirs.

 ## Conclusion